ElairaP/student-performance-data-project/README.md

 - After loading the dataset I checked for any duplicates in the data.
 No duplicates were found.
 - To check for any incorrect or missing values in the dataset I used the unique function on columns with discrete data and checked the ranges for columns with continuous data.
 - No incorrect or missing values were found
+- I rounded the values in the StudyTimeWeekly and GPA columns to 1 d.p and 2 d.p respectively to make the data in those columns easier to work with.

+### Mapping values
+- For some columns, the data in the dataset were encoded as numbers and the key which describes what the numbers in each column means was put on kaggle.
+- To make the dataset easier to understand I mapped the encoded data to their actual value.

+## Analysing and Visualising the Data